 Next, it’ll be time to get your dog thoroughly soaked, working from the neck down to give their coat a deep soaking before you apply the shampoo.
 However, it’s important to make sure you do not get any water in their ears, as this will be very uncomfortable and it can also lead to further ear problems, so it’s a good idea to avoid this area entirely.
 You will also need to be mindful of their eyes, too.

-Most owners find it’s best to use a damp cloth around their dog’s eyes and ears, so they don’t run the risk of exposing them too much water or shampoo in these sensitive areas.
+Most owners find it’s best to use a damp cloth around their dog’s eyes and ears, so they don’t run the risk of exposing them to too much water or shampoo in these sensitive areas.
 You can quickly clean your dog’s ears by wiping around the outer ear and the inner flap, and you do not want to put anything inside your dog’s ears at all.

 Some owners like to keep their dog on the leash while giving them a bath, and you may find this helpful, although it certainly isn’t essential.